vividos/WhereToFly/src/App/Android/Assets/info.md

-    introduced hamburger menu with drawer to navigate between top-level pages added weather dashboard, showing weather icons that can be links to external web pages or apps redesigned "current position" page to use tiles added waiting dialogs when importing locations
+    introduced hamburger menu with drawer to navigate between top-level pages added weather dashboard, showing weather icons that can be links to external web pages or apps redesigned "current position" page to use tiles added sharing a location on the "location details" page added waiting dialogs when importing locations
     crossing the alps: added waypoints and a fixed red polyline with the planned route fixed opening downloaded .kml, .kmz and .gpx files